andrewhaller/breathe-in-the-air/README.md

 - I live in Naperville, Illinois (Chicago suburb)

-- I gardening, cooking, and making things with what I grow.
+- I enjoy gardening, cooking, and making things with what I grow.
 I mostly grow heirloom tomatoes, cucumbers, carrots, onions, lot's of herbs, and a variety of peppers and hot peppers.

 - One of my favorite ways to decompress is going for a 5 mile run in the warm sun, listening to music.